 This overview highlights some gaps in the literature studying the effect of regulation on SME lending.
 So far, no study has attempted to disentangle the particular effects of the globally agreed reforms specifically on SME lending, instead mainly focusing on local regulations.
 Furthermore, the few studies mentioned have focused only on the EU or certain European countries and the US, but no studies have looked at the impact of reforms either on a global scale comparing the impact for different countries or for other regions of the world (e.g. Asia or South America).
-Lastly, there are no studies on the effects of regulation on SME financing in emerging economies, and whether these effects differ from those in advanced economies.
+Lastly, there are no studies focusing specifically on the effects of regulation on SME financing in emerging economies, which face significantly different jurisdictional context and operating environments, and on whether the transmission channels of these effects may differ from those in advanced economies.